-the area of distributed databases offers a variety of systems which can be used to disseminate and query this information.
+There exist a number of systems that accomplish the tasks of an information system (e.g., [3, 5], etc.).
+Nevertheless, they either feature a central information repository or a hierarchy of aggregation sites that introduce both scalability (single points of failure) and performance (processing burden on a single site) issues.
+Work in the area of distributed databases offers a variety of systems which can be used to disseminate and query this information.
 Nevertheless, these schemes cannot be used to maintain the semantics of the hierarchy and efficiently retrieve views of the data at different granularities.
 This is very important for applications such as a large scale information system, as queries naturally target different levels of detail: Historic queries usually require grouping by the highest hierarchy levels (e.g., group-by VO or group-by Year), whereas online queries are naturally directed towards more detailed levels (e.g., group-by Site or by Day).

-Let us assume that the system's database contains a location dimension that relates to the \vee 0 location information (see Figure 1).
+Let us assume that the system's database contains a location dimension that relates to the VO location information (see Fig. 1).
 Monitoring information is described by attributes (facts) such as the number of running jobs, number of waiting jobs, available storage space, total storage space, etc. Common accounting queries could be "Give me the average CPU time" or "Give me the minimum available space in Gbytes", presented to the user grouped by a VO value.

 In this paper, we present a system that efficiently stores, queries and updates data organized in concept hierarchies.
 We choose the DHT as a reliable substrate over which we store, index and query our data, thus eliminating all possible bottlenecks created by the hierarchical or centralized approaches mentioned before.
 Data producers individually insert data to the distributed information system.
 Queries are still answered, while incremental updates are efficiently processed.
 Our solution takes the query granularities into account, adjusting the indexing structure to favor performance.
-Second, we intend to provide a system that will preserve all hierarchyspecific information.
-In our technique, a tree-like data structure is used to store data and maintain indices to related keys, enabling us to respond to more complex, hierarchy-based queries such as: "Which sites correspond to VO 'Biomed' " or "What category does region 'AsiaPacific' belong to ".
+Second, we intend to provide a system that will preserve all hierarchy-specific information.
+In our technique, a treelike data structure is used to store data and maintain indices to related keys, enabling us to respond to more complex, hierarchy-based queries such as: "Which sites correspond to VO 'Biomed'" or "What category does region 'AsiaPacific' belong to".
 We can summarize the contributions of this paper in the following points: